Team302/2019Beta/README.md

 *************************************************************************************************************
- #  Team 302 FIRST robot Template Project
+ #  Team 302 FIRST Robot Template Project
 *************************************************************************************************************

 This has the base code that will allow competition specific code to be developed quickly and reliably.
+This started as a template directory, but evolved into our beta test repository for 2019 Control System Beta, so it was renamed appropriately.
+Additional code items was pulled in besides the template stuff to test with the various robots available.

 The key components are:

 ## Robot Configuration via XML file
 The config folder contains: